jairomer/hackerspace_actions/src/flyer_maker/README.md

 # Flyer Maker

-This is an utility that leverages an stable difusion endpoint to generate fliers for events.
+This is a controller that leverages an stable difusion endpoint to generate fliers for events.

+The objective of creating this module is to decouple it from the view, so that it can be integrated on other applications.

 ## Image sizes